nozzlegear/davenport.net/README.md

 ## F\# documentation

-I had previously build built Davenport with an F# wrapper for the C# methods, making the package much more functional, idiomatic and easier to use with F#.
+I had previously built Davenport with an F# wrapper for the C# methods, making the package much more functional, idiomatic and easier to use with F#.
 However, I really wanted to make it possible to store several different object types in the same CouchDB database (as is idiomatic for most CouchDB usage).
 This resulted in a complete rewrite of the F# package; it no longer wraps any C# methods, nor is constrained by any C#-style thinking like it was previously.

 In fact, soon the C# client will be itself rewritten to *wrap the F# client*.